mtl-brainhack-school-2019/Mike_repo/README.md

 There are more measurements than experimental subjects, and measurements belong to distinct datasets (behavior and electrophysiology).

 # Objectives
+## Main goals
 1. Use multivariate analysis to understand the relationship between my two datasets.
-2. Validate said analysis using a "leave-one-ouyt" approach
+2. Validate said analysis using a "leave-one-out" approach

+## My to-do list
+* [ ] 1.
+Make sure my data is compatible with partial-least-squares analysis

+* [ ] 2.
+Finalize analysis of e-phys data